pyeve/cerberus/README.rst

 later rely on Python 3 features.

-Starting with Cerberus 1.2, it is maintained according to `semantical versioning`_.
+Starting with Cerberus 1.2, it is maintained according to `semantic versioning`_.
 So, a major release sheds off the old and defines a space for the new, minor releases ship further new features and improvements (you now the drill, new bugs are inevitable too), and micro releases polish a definite amount of features to glory.